Pandemic-related asylum restrictions known as Title 42 expire, straining US immigration system

-EL PASO, Texas (AP) — Pandemic-related asylum restrictions that expelled migrants millions of times were lifted early Friday in a shift that threatened to put a historic strain on the nation’s beleaguered immigration system, as migrants raced to enter the United States before new restrictions set in.
+EL PASO, Texas (AP) — Pandemic-related asylum restrictions that expelled migrants millions of times were lifted early Friday, as people raced to enter the United States before new rules announced by President Joe Biden’s administration set in.

 Meanwhile, the administration was dealt a potentially serious legal setback when a federal judge temporarily blocked its attempt to release migrants more quickly when Border Patrol holding stations are full.

 Migrants, including children, in northern Mexico paced along a U.S. border strung with razor wire and bolstered by troops, unsure of where to go or what to do next.
-Others settled into shelters determined to secure an asylum appointment that can take months to schedule online.
+Others settled into shelters, determined to secure an asylum appointment that can take months to schedule online.

 The expiring rules, known as Title 42, have been in place since March 2020.
 They allow border officials to quickly return asylum seekers back over the border on grounds of preventing the spread of COVID-19.